Lviv strikes (2022–present): April

-On April 5, fighter jets tried to fire on civilian infrastructure in the Lviv Oblast from Belarus, but air defense forces shot down two missiles in Radekhiv.
+On 5 April, fighter jets tried to fire on civilian infrastructure in the Lviv Oblast from Belarus, but air defense forces shot down two missiles in Radekhiv.

-On the morning of April 16, the occupiers launched missile strikes on the Lviv Oblast from Su-35 planes that took off from Baranovichi airfield from the territory of Belarus.
+On the morning of 16 April, the Russians launched missile strikes on the Lviv Oblast from Sukhoi Su-35 aircraft that took off from Baranovichi airfield from the territory of Belarus.
 Units of the anti-aircraft missile forces of the Air Command "West" of the Air Force of the Armed Forces of Ukraine destroyed four cruise missiles.

-On the morning of April 18, 2022, according to the West Air Command, there were four missile strikes in Lviv, including three strikes on military infrastructure, and one on tire fitting.
+On the morning of 18 April 2022, according to the West Air Command, there were four missile strikes in Lviv, including three strikes on military infrastructure, and one on tire fitting.
 As a result of the fire, there were fires, the objects were significantly damaged.
 According to the head of the Lviv OVA Maksym Kozytskyi, 7 people died and 11 people, including a child, were injured.

 About 40 cars were damaged or destroyed in the tire assembly due to the rocket explosion.

 At around 8:30 a.m., shots were fired at the traction substation of the "Krasne" railway station.

 May

-On May 3, Lviv was shelled.
-Mayor Andrij Sadovi stated that at least 5 explosions were known, three electrical substations were damaged in the city, and interruptions in the supply of electricity and water began in the part of the city.
+On 3 May, Lviv was shelled.
+Mayor Andrii Sadovyi stated that at least 5 explosions were known, three electrical substations were damaged in the city, and interruptions in the supply of electricity and water began in the part of the city.
 2 people were injured.

-4 rockets hit a military infrastructure facility in the district of Jaworiv, 15 km from Poland.
+4 rockets hit a military infrastructure facility in Yavoriv Raion, 15 km from Poland.
 Air defense shot down 2 more missiles.
 The rockets were launched from the Black Sea, probably from submarines.

-One of the biggest shelling of Lviv and the Oblast.
-Some of the missiles were shot down by anti-aircraft defenses.
-There was a coup in Javorovsko District.
+On 17 May, Russian missile strikes targeted railway infrastructure in the village of Starychi in Yavoriv Raion.
+According to the Russian ministry of defense, the strikes destroyed a batch of Western military equipment.
+Three of the missiles were shot down by anti-aircraft defenses.
+Explosions were audible in the city of Lviv.

 June

-There was shelling of the railway infrastructure in the Strija district.
+There was shelling of the railway infrastructure in Stryi Raion.
 Five people were injured.

-Ukrainian air defense forces shot down a rocket over Zolochiv district, debris damaged a brick factory.
+Ukrainian air defense forces shot down a rocket over Zolochiv Raion.
+Debris damaged a brick factory.
 Six people were injured.

-In the Javorovsko District, the Russians launched a rocket attack on a military facility.
-Air defense managed to shoot down two cruise missiles, four hit the target.
+In Yavoriv Raion, the Russians launched a rocket attack on a military facility.
+Air defense managed to shoot down two cruise missiles.
+Four hit the target.
 As a result of the rocket attack, four people were injured.

 August

-Lviv Oblast Military Administration (OMA) reported the explosions in Radekhiv.
-Later, it became known that the target was a military unit in the Chervonohrad Raion, and the Air Force Command of the Armed Forces of Ukraine clarified that the anti-aircraft missile complex was hit by a Russian missile.
+The Lviv Oblast Military Administration (OMA) reported explosions in Radekhiv.
+Later, it became known that the target was a military unit in Chervonohrad Raion, and the Air Force Command of the Armed Forces of Ukraine clarified that the anti-aircraft missile complex was hit by a Russian missile.